jsventures/stroopwafel/README.md

 **Navigator.js**

 We use React-Navigiation to manage navigating across all the screens in Stroopwafel.
-You can conceptually categories each screen as follows:
+You can conceptually categorize each screen as follows:

 - Main: This is the first screen we render when opening the app